 Don is senior counsel at Bishop & McKenzie, with a celebrated history of leadership in both his profession and his community.
-Don maintains a full-time commercial law practice, handling the entire spectrum of business-related issues, from straight contractual concerns to thornier matters.
-He is experienced in arbitration and mediation, and also devotes a great deal of time to corporate governance,
+Don handles the entire spectrum of business-related issues, from straight contractual concerns to thornier matters.
+He is experienced in arbitration and mediation, and also devotes a great deal of time to corporate governance.

 While not related to the company’s Bishop namesake, Don did begin his career under founding partners Ted Bishop and Ken McKenzie.
 Shortly thereafter, he spent five years as a junior diplomat in the Department of External Affairs, during which time he served in the Canadian embassy in Warsaw, Poland, and learned to speak Polish and French.